puppetlabs/cpp-pcp-client/README.md

  - an empty DataContainer
  - an empty std::vector of the requested type

+The _get_ method throws an assertion error in case the specified type does not match the one of the requested value.
+You can verify if the type is correct by using the _type_ method (see below).

 You can also set the value of fields and create new fields with the _set_ method.
 ```
     data.set<int>("foo", 42);